 🎼 How to play?

-Placed on the knees or on a table, it is played by plucking or strumming the strings with the fingers or a plectrum.
+Placed on the lap or on a table, it is played by plucking or scraping the strings with the fingers or a plectrum.

 📜 History:

-The Vosges spruce is said to have been developed from the 17th century onwards, used by peasants and craftsmen.
+The Vosges spruce is believed to have been developed from the 17th century onwards, used by peasants and craftsmen.

 It was transmitted orally, in a family or local context.

-Today, there are instrument makers who make handcrafted spinets, often made from beech, spruce or walnut.
+Today, there are instrument makers who produce handcrafted spinets, often made of beech, spruce, or walnut wood.

-It is also a DIY instrument, making it popular in educational and alternative music circles.
+It is also an instrument that can be made at home, which makes it popular in alternative educational and musical circles.

 🪕 Similar instruments: